RogueRails/resources/workflows/ninefold_deployment.md

   end
 ```

-Move (not duplicateP) the mysql2 gem to the development/test group.
+Move (not duplicate) the mysql2 gem to the development/test group.
 Note: the ellipses are meant to represent the rest of the gem list in that group.

 ```
   group :development, :test do